 If you are enrolling a worker before claim acceptance, you must inform the worker in writing that you will pay for all reasonable and necessary medical services the worker receives according to the terms and conditions that are not otherwise covered by health insurance, even if you deny the worker's claim, until the worker receives your denial or until three days after you have mailed the denial (whichever happens first).

-When you are enrolling a worker who is not yet medically stationary and you are requiring the worker to change to an MCO provider, you must inform the worker of his or her right to request a review by the MCO if the worker believes changing providers would be medically detrimental.
+When you are enrolling a worker who is not yet medically stationary and you are requiring the worker to change to an MCO provider, you must inform the worker of their right to request a review by the MCO if the worker believes changing providers would be medically detrimental.

-If, at the time you are enrolling the worker, his or her medical service provider is a nonqualified provider (not a member of the MCO and does not qualify as a primary care physician, chiropractic physician, or authorized nurse practitioner), you must inform the worker and his or her medical providers regarding the provision of care under the MCO contract, including continuity-of-care provisions.
+If, at the time you are enrolling the worker, the worker's medical service provider is a nonqualified provider (not a member of the MCO and does not qualify as a primary care physician, chiropractic physician, or authorized nurse practitioner), you must inform the worker and the worker's medical providers regarding the provision of care under the MCO contract, including continuity-of-care provisions.
 This includes the worker's right to continue to treat with the nonqualified medical provider for at least seven days after the mailing date of a completed written enrollment notice.